viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 | **Group policy** | Computer Configuration > Administrative Templates > Windows Components > Windows AI > **>Set a list of URIs to be filtered from snapshots for Recall** </br></br>User Configuration > Administrative Templates > Windows Components > Windows AI > **>Set a list of URIs to be filtered from snapshots for Recall** |

 **Set a list of apps to be filtered from snapshots for Recall** policy allows you to filter apps from being saved in snapshots.
 Define the list using a semicolon to separate apps.
 The list can include Application User Model IDs (AUMID) or the name of the executable file.
+For example: `code.exe;Microsoft.
+WindowsNotepad_8wekyb3d8bbwe!App;ms-teams.exe`

 | &nbsp; | Setting  |
 |---|---|